-The percentage of people with a will might surprise you...
+The percentage of people without a will might surprise you...

 In my last blog, I asked you to complete a survey about wills, and how you store all the information your executors will need if something happens to you.

 The results are in!

 Can you take a guess at the percentage of people who took the survey that have a will?

 The results will definitely surprise you.
 I’ll reveal them in a moment.

 But first …

 I’d like you to do a three-second experiment.

 It’s super simple, and when you’re done, you will probably have a shocking realisation.

 Step 1: Look around the office, and take note of who’s around you.